Bahr el Zeraf

-The Bahr el Zeraf (بَـحْـر الـزّرَاف, also spelt Bahr az-Zaraf, Bahr ez Zeraf, and Baḩr az Zarāf), or Zeraf River in the English language, is an arm of the White Nile in the Sudd region of South Sudan.
+The Bahr el Zeraf (بَـحْـر الـزّرَاف, also known as the Giraffe or Phow River in the English language, is an arm of the White Nile in the Sudd region of South Sudan.
 It is completely contained within the South Sudanese state of Jonglei.
 Its name is Arabic for "Giraffe River".

 Course

 The Bahr el Zeraf forms in the southern Sudd wetlands as an arm of the Bahr al Jabal ("Mountain Nile") section of the White Nile.
 A pair of man-made canals known as the Zeraf Cuts were dug in 1910 and 1913 to connect the two rivers at 7.768°N 30.567°E. These canals divert some of the Jabal's flow, more than doubling the Zeraf's volume, with the intention of accelerating the flow to Egypt and thereby reducing the water "lost" to evaporation and transpiration in the swamps.

 From the Cuts the Zeraf flows north through the Ez Zeraf Game Reserve for 280 km.
 About 100 km of this distance is through continuous swamp with islands, transitioning further downstream to a well-defined channel with raised banks.
 The Zeraf rejoins the White Nile near New Fangak, 80 km downriver from Lake No and 56 km upriver from Malakal.